 Just where do I even start I thought to myself.
-I thought by spending as much time as I could at the library and collecting all that it would help me as I wouldn’t need to visit the library as much.
+I thought by spending as much time as I could at the library and collecting all that would help me as I wouldn’t need to visit the library as much.

 But with so much information to assimilate it did make me wonder why I bothered with this hobby in the first place.